Ryuma-Orita/academic-kickstart/content/ja/publication/11-Floer-type-bipersistence-modules.md

 # 8 = Patent (v4.2+ required)
 publication_types = ["3"]

-abstract = "In this paper, we show that the pointwise finite-dimensional two-parameter persistence module $\\mathbb{HF}_{\\ast}^{(\\bullet,\\bullet]}$, defined in terms of interlevel filtered Floer homology, is rectangle-decomposable.
-This allows for the definition of a barcode consisting solely of rectangles in $\\mathbb{R}^2$ associated with the bipersistence module.
-We observe that this rectangle barcode contains information about Usher's boundary depth and spectral invariants developed by Oh, Schwarz, and Viterbo.
+abstract = " We observe that this rectangle barcode contains information about Usher's boundary depth and spectral invariants developed by Oh, Schwarz, and Viterbo.
 Moreover, we introduce a novel invariant extracted from the rectangle barcode, which proves instrumental in detecting periodic solutions of Hamiltonian systems.
-Additionally, we establish relevant stability results, particularly concerning the bottleneck distance and Hofer's distance."
+Additionally, we establish relevant stability results, particularly concerning the bottleneck distance and Hofer's distance." abstract_short = "In this paper, we show that the pointwise finite-dimensional two-parameter persistence module $\\mathbb{HF}_{\\ast}^{(\\bullet,\\bullet]}$, defined in terms of interlevel filtered Floer homology, is rectangle-decomposable.
+This allows for the definition of a barcode consisting solely of rectangles in $\\mathbb{R}^2$ associated with the bipersistence module."
-#abstract_short = ""

 links = [
   {icon = "arxiv", icon_pack = "ai", name = "arXiv", url = "https://arxiv.org/"},